hanerkoca/How-to-use-Fibrous-SDK/chapters/Account.md

 ### Infura API Key

-You can create an account on [Infura](https://app.infura.io/) and create a new API Key.
+You can create an account on [Infura](https://app.infura.io/) and create a new API Key.<br>
-After that you can choose which Endpoint you use, in that case you can choose just Starknet Mainnet.
+After that you can choose which Endpoint you use, in that case you can choose just Starknet Mainnet.<br>
 Note: For free accounts, up to 100.000 requests are allowed daily.

 ---

 ## Public and Private Keys

-As you know **Private Key** is important and secret information.
+As you know **Private Key** is important and secret information.<br>
 Please don't share it!!!

-How to hide it in script?
+How to hide it in script?<br>
 We should create a config function and a file with env format.

 First of all install the dotenv with npm...